lirmm/waves-core/docs/user_doc/service/submissions.rst

 List parameter
 --------------

-* **List display mode**: Set is list is displayed as a select box (default), check boxes, or radio buttons
+* **List display mode**: Set if list is displayed as a select box (default), check boxes, or radio buttons
 * **Elements**: Field where to specify list labels and values.
-One element per line, separated with | special caracter
+One element per line, separated with | special character

     .. figure:: backoffice/submission-params-7.png
         :width: 40%